dcnsakthi/PagePause/QUICKSTART.md

 - Check if modal popup is blocked
 - Ensure JavaScript is enabled

+**Lock screen not showing timer?**
+- Works best in Chrome/Edge (Android) and Safari (iOS 16.4+)
+- Ensure timer is actively running (not paused)
+- Try locking/unlocking device once to activate
+- Check that app is installed as PWA for best results

 ## 💎 Pro Tips

 ✅ **Use 20-20-20 rule**: Every 20 mins, look 20 feet away for 20 seconds